Rsantct/DRC/doc/README.md

 ## DRC EQ filter calculation

+You can obtain the DRC EQ FIR filters by **simply clicking the (calculate)** button in the GUI window, after the impulse files have been saved.

 The script **`roomEQ.py`** is in charge to calculate the FIR filter for DRC EQ, from a given `.frd` freq response file, as the one provided from **`roommeasure.py`**, or other software e.g : ARTA or Room EQ Wizard.

 **`roomEQ.py`** allows to generate a FIR with selectable resolution (length) and sampling frequency.